jhorey/ferry/docs/sources/install/aws.rst

 ----------------

 This documentation assumes that you have access to an Amazon Web Services account.
-If you don't, go ahead and create one [now](http://aws.amazon.com/ec2/).
+If you don't, go ahead and create one `now <http://aws.amazon.com/ec2/>`_.
 You'll also probably want to create a new key pair for Ferry.
 While you can use an existing key pair, that is considered poor practice.

 In summary, you will need: